Daniel Jansen (basketball): High school and college

 Jansen grew up in Orange City, Iowa, and played high school ball at MOC-Floyd Valley.
 He joined the Augustana University Vikings in 2012.
 In 2016, he was named the Northern Sun Intercollegiate Conference Player of the Year, and also NCAA Division II national player of the year.
+He became the school's all-time leading scorer with 2255 points.

 Professional career

-After graduating from Augustana in 2016, he signed with Limburg United of the Belgium Division I. In 33 regular season games Jansen averaged 9.2 points and 3.4 rebounds per game, while bumping his scoring output up to 17.3 points in the playoffs.
+After graduating from Augustana in 2016, he signed with Limburg United of the Belgium Division I. In 33 regular season games Jansen averaged 9.2 points and 3.4 rebounds per game while bumping his scoring output up to 17.3 points in the playoffs.

-On 18 August, 2017, he signed with Macedonian basketball club MZT Skopje.
+On 18 August 2017, he signed with Macedonian basketball club MZT Skopje.
 He made his debut for MZT Skopje in their season opener on September 29, 2017, scoring 14 points, three rebounds and one assist in a 92–89 win over the Partizan.

-On 27 October, 2017, he left MZT Skopje.
+On 27 October 2017, he left MZT Skopje.

-Teaching Career

-Jansen started his teaching career in 2018 at Roosevelt High School in Sioux Falls ,South Dakota.
-Years later he would move to Charleston South Carolina, where he met Kirkland Clark, an aspiring author who Jansen would learn to mentor and teach the ways of a writer.
-Kirkland and his associate Riley Miligan were his favorite students and they would later face the shadow terror that is Tyson Kaiser.